Transport and Equilibrium in Non-Conservative Systems: Appendix B

 \section{Appendix B}

-In this appendix -- which is not \textit{essential} for this work but is requisite for completeness -- we present the basic properties of the distance function on $\mathcal B\times \mathcal B$ (particularly that it actually is a distance).
+In this appendix -- which is not \textit{essential} for this work but is requisite for completeness -- we present the basic properties of the distance function on $\mathcal B\times \mathcal B$ (particularly that it actually is a distance). \b{Our result, concerning the realization of the minimization program defining the distance, is in the spirit of \cite{BB}:}

-\begin{proposition} For $ N_{0}, N_{1} \in \mathcal B$, consider $\mathbb D^{2}(N_{0}, N_{1})$ as given in Eq.(\ref{GBVH}).
+\begin{proposition} For $ N_{0}, N_{1} \in \mathcal B$, consider $\mathbb D^{2}(N_{0}, N_{1})$ as given in Eq.~\eqref{BDF}.
 Then the infimum in this equation is achieved by minimizing among velocity fields that are derived from potentials. \end{proposition}